PM Modi shows how he keeps fit, nominates H D Kumaraswamy for #FitnessChallenge

 “Here are moments from my morning exercises.
 Apart from Yoga, I walk on a track inspired by the Panchtatvas or 5 elements of nature – Prithvi, Jal, Agni, Vayu, Aakash.
 This is extremely refreshing and rejuvenating.
 I also practice

 breathing exercises,” he tweeted.
+Click here to read this in Malayalam

-PM Modi has nominated Karnataka Chief Minister H D Kumaraswamy and CWG gold medalist Manikar Batra for the #FitnessChallenge.
+PM Modi has nominated Karnataka Chief Minister H D Kumaraswamy and CWG gold medalist Manika Batra for the #FitnessChallenge.

 READ | How Twitterati reacted to PM Modi’s fitness video